Stuart Forster conducts an interview with chef Lieven Lootens at Naturell, his fine-dining restaurant in central Ghent, Belgium.

-I meet with chef Lieven Lootens at Naturell, his restaurant in Ghent, Belgium.
-Naturell is rated among the top restaurants in the city by Tripadvisor.
+I meet with chef Lieven Lootens at Naturell, his city centre restaurant.
+Naturell rates among the top restaurants in Ghent by Tripadvisor.
 Lootens is also the proprietor of ‘t Aards Paradijs, which was named Belgium’s best vegetable restaurant in 2011 and the best for culinary flowers in 2018.

-“I learnt how to cook when I was 10 or 12 years old,” he tells me, chuckling while explaining how he once made ice cream for the whole terrace.
+“I learnt how to cook when I was 10 or 12 years old,” he tells me, chuckling while explaining how he once made ice cream for the whole terrace while still a lad.
 He subsequently entered the restaurant business with his father.

 An interview with Lieven Lootens